Tree Removal in Wollongong: A Local Guide for Homeowners

 Palm stumps do not regrow, so stump grinding is not strictly necessary to prevent regrowth.
 However, palm stumps left in the ground decompose very slowly and attract insects, including cockroaches and termites that nest in the soft, moist trunk tissue.
 A protruding palm stump is also a trip hazard and a mowing obstacle.

-What Happens After Tree Removal: Stump Grinding
+What Happens After Tree Removal, Stump Grinding

 Tree removal companies often leave the stump behind.
 They cut the tree down, chip the branches, load the trunk, and drive away.
 You are left with a stump sticking out of the ground.